 Moreover, as the Fifth Circuit has held, the CWA’s criminal sanctions for negligent discharges require only proof of ordinary, not gross, negligence.
 See United States v.
 Pruett, 681 F.3d 232, 241-43 (5th Cir.
 2012).
 It is conceivable, if Maui is affirmed, that negligence in failing to ascertain that a discharge ultimately reaches a navigable water could result in criminal liability.

 Briefing on the case is currently scheduled to be completed in July of 2019, and the case could be argued at the Court’s October 2019 sitting.
 A decision could be issued by early 2020.

 Visit our website to learn more about V&E’s Government Investigations & White Collar Criminal Defense practice.
-For more information, please contact Vinson & Elkins lawyers Jennifer Freel or Carrick Brooke-Davidson.
+For more information, please contact Vinson & Elkins lawyer Jennifer Freel.